Moulberry/AxiomDocumentation/src/tools/painting/scriptbrush.md

 # Code Examples

 These four code examples range from a novice user all the way to a professional in terms of difficulty.
 Each script provides a description and a breakdown of how the script works.

-> [!NOTE]
-> Feel free to copy these and mess around with them.
+Feel free to copy these and mess around with them.

 ### **Novice**